You are here

 What our planet looks like tomorrow will depend on how we balance economic recovery and environmental protection today.
 AmCham EU companies are playing an active role in the transition towards a greener economy in Europe.
 With clearly defined targets, and a path for achieving them, our member companies will continue to be constructive partners in the definition and implementation of climate policies.

-The COP26 conference took place in Glasgow in the autumn of 2021.
-The summit brought world leaders together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
-Almost 200 parties doubled down on their commitment to climate change mitigation and adaptation including notable pledges to further reduce greenhouse gas emissions.
-To succeed in our commitment, we must aim to drive investment in low-carbon technologies, prepare for the socio-economic consequences of the energy transition and set near-term milestones to reach our long-term targets.
-Additionally, further public investment is needed to support demonstration projects and emerging technologies that can lead the world of tomorrow.
-Only through cooperation and shared dialogue between all stakeholders can we achieve the carbon-neutral economy that is necessary to benefit the lives of the current generation and the many generations to come.
+In November 2022, the COP27 conference in Sharm El-Sheikh, Egypt brought together world leaders to move towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change.
+The conference may be over, but the work continues.
+Going forward, all parties must double down on their commitments and implement measures to address climate change mitigation, adaptation, finance and enhance collaboration to further reduce greenhouse gas emissions.
+To succeed, we must aim to drive investment in low-carbon technologies, prepare for the socio-economic consequences of the energy transition and set near-term milestones to reach our long-term targets.
+Further public investment is needed to support demonstration projects and emerging technologies that can lead the world of tomorrow.
+Only through cooperation and shared dialogue between all stakeholders can we achieve the carbon-neutral economy that is necessary to benefit the lives of generations to come.
+See our recommendations following 2021's COP26 conference.

 Transitioning to a greener economy will be the challenge of our time.
 The European Union has an ambition to lead the green transition and American companies are on board with Europe’s green way to the future.
 Our members are innovating today to achieve a more sustainable tomorrow.
 Check out the examples of steps our companies are taking towards Europe's greener future as part of our #EUGreenWay campaign!